 At this point the min-heap is empty and we get the result linked list as our merged linked list.
 At the end of this algorithm, the result linked list looks like this.

 This method has a time complexity of O(n.log(k)).
 Where n is the total number of elements across all the lists and k is the number of linked lists in the question.
-Let now discuss how is this complexity is calculated.
+Let's now discuss how this complexity is calculated.

 Let us now come to the removal of elements.
 Removal also takes the same time as insertion in a binary heap, therefore, the time required to remove n elements from the binary heap is n log k.
-To get a better intuition of the time complexity calculation for insertion and removal of elements in a binary heap, refer to this article.
 Now the total time to remove and insert n elements in a binary heap is equal to 2 n log k.
 Therefore, the time complexity of this algorithm calculates to be O(n.log(k))

 This problem tests a candidate's problem-solving skills and his or her grasp on the concepts of linked list and heap.
-We highly encourage you to have a good grasp on major data structures.
+We highly encourage you to have a good grasp of major data structures.
 Also, if you need help with your data structures assignments then our experts are available 24/7.
 In this article, we first discussed the problem statement.
-We then discussed two inefficient approaches to solving this problem, followed by an efficient approach.
-We, at last, had a detailed discussion about the time and space complexity of the efficient approach.
-When it comes to such types of problems, solving them is not only the key but solving the problem efficiently is crucial.